Classify each of the following pure substances as an element or a... | Channels for Pearson+

 Compounds

 Compounds are substances formed when two or more different elements chemically bond together in fixed proportions.
-They have distinct properties that are different from the individual elements that compose them.
-For example, water (H₂O) is a compound made of hydrogen and oxygen, while hydrogen peroxide (H₂O₂) is another compound that contains the same elements in different ratios.
+They can be broken down into their constituent elements through chemical reactions.
+An example of a compound is water (H₂O), which consists of hydrogen and oxygen atoms.

 Recommended video: